ZipCPU/sdspi/README.md

   to believe it won't close timing.
 As a result, this feature is awaiting hardware which will support testing with the data strobe.

-- **eMMC Boot mode**: No plan exists to support eMMC boot mode (at present).
+- **eMMC Boot mode**: An initial draft of the eMMC boot mode now exists.
-  This decision may be revisited in the future, as I would love to support eMMC boot mode.
+  It hasn't yet been tested.

   Some (untested, preliminary) support exists for boot mode in the Verilog [eMMC model](bench/verilog/mdl_emmc.v).